What happens to the therapeutic relationship when boundaries are crossed, and a nurse puts personal needs ahead of a client's needs?

 - Referring to or promoting a private or personal business to clients

-Jarrod works on a rehab unit and is caring for Mrs. Wong, a client with diabetes and a recent amputation.
-Mrs. Wong, concerned about her ability to manage on her own, has decided to move into an independent housing facility.
-Mrs. Wong tells Jarrod about the home she's lived in for 50 years and confesses she doesn't know anything about selling a house.
+Jarrod works on a rehab unit and is caring for a client with diabetes and a recent amputation.
+The client is concerned about their ability to manage and decides to move into an independent housing facility.
+The client mentions to Jarrod the need to sell their house.

 - What does Jarrod do?

 As a nurse, you are responsible and accountable for reporting unethical conduct.
 Behaviours that violate boundaries or are outside the zone of professional behaviour, such as those described above, require intervention and reporting.
-If you are unsure if reporting is required, speak with your manager, a colleague, or your organization’s patient care quality office, or call
+If you are unsure if reporting is required, speak with your manager, or a colleague, your organization's patient care quality office, or call BCCNM's Intake Advisor.